newrelic/newrelic-python-agent/PROCESS.rst

 * https://newrelic.atlassian.net/wiki/display/eng/Python+Agent+Managing+The+Package+Index

-In cases where is is necessary to provide a test version to a customer prior to an official release, these would generally be made available via:
+In cases where it is necessary to provide a test version to a customer prior to an official release, these would generally be made available via:

 * http://download.newrelic.com/python_agent/testing/